USS Gerald R. Ford (CVN 78) Conducts Flight Operations

 |1

-This work, USS Gerald R. Ford (CVN 78) Conducts Flight Operations [Image 15 of 15], by PO2 Mariano Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Gerald R. Ford (CVN 78) Conducts Flight Operations [Image 12 of 12], by PO1 Jerome Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.